Your go-to peer support group for improving your overall wellbeing and mental health.

 Help them to keep a record of the bullying in case it needs to be reported

 Reporting serious cases of cyberbullying to the Police - cyber stalking, which is repeated harassment usually containing threatening messages with the aim to intimidate and create fear, is a crime and should always be reported

-Help your child to “call out” the behaviour of the ‘bully’
+Help your child to “call out” the bullying behaviour

 Encourage them to use statements like “You are going too far – this is bullying and I want you to stop”

-Suggest your child ‘block’ or remove the bully from their friend list and change their username or mobile number
+Suggest your child ‘block’ or remove people bullying them from their friend list and change their username or mobile number